openstack/keystone/README.md

 #### Demo
 To run client demo (with all auth middleware running locally on sample service):

-    $ ./echo/bin/echod
+    $ ./examples/echo/bin/echod
-    $ python echo/echo/echo_client.py
+    $ python examples/echo/echo_client.py

 NOTE: NOT ALL TESTS CONVERTED TO NEW MODEL YET.
 MANY FAIL.
 THIS WILL BE ADDRESSED SOON.

 #### Unit Tests
-To run unit tests:

-* go to unit test/unit directory
-* run tests: python test_keystone
+Prepare to run unit tests by changing to the unit test directory:

+    $ cd keystone/test/unit

 There are 10 groups of tests.
 They can be run individually or as an entire colection.
-To run the entire test suite run
+To run the entire test suite run:

     $ python test_keystone.py

-A test can also be run individually e.g.
+A test can also be run individually, e.g.:

     $ python test_token.py

-For more on unit testing please refer
+For more on unit testing please refer to:

     $ python test_keystone.py --help